-James Levine was to be the orchestra conductor.
-Returning to conducting at the Met after two years absence due to severe health problems, it was a treat to see him in action.
-Linda leaned over and whispered, “I love him.”
+Returning to conducting at the Met after two years absence due to severe health problems, James Levine was the orchestra conductor.

 So what was it like?
 The hours flew by.
 Immersed in themes of romance, separation, loss, the place of art in society, gender differences, and artistic mastery, I rarely wavered in my attention.
 It’s not that the music was so beautiful – until the finale, when it is.
 And billed as a comic opera, it’s not all that funny in a laugh-aloud way, although there are humorous moments.

 The most heart-wrenching theme (we decided) is loss: loss of love and happiness, loss of possibility, resignation to one’s age and place in life, as expressed through the character of Hans Sachs.
 It was clear that his love for Eva is true love – deep, long-lasting, and based on real understanding of her.
 “They would have been such a good fit,” I grieved.
 But Linda pointed out, “He thought he was too old for her, and that she deserved a younger man and a longer marriage than he could offer.”
 Feeling the depth and unexpressed passion he has for Eva and her trust and ease with him was painful.